supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 ## Lab objectives

-In this lab, you will complete the following tasks:
+After completing this lab, you will be able to complete the following tasks:

 - Task 1 - Login to Windows Virtual Machines in Azure with Microsoft Entra ID
 - Task 2 - Microsoft Entra ID login for existing Azure Virtual Machines